Syntax-Sculptor/libraryofisaac/tsil-repentogon-changelog.md

 - Added more grid entity specific functions for the new grid entity types.
 - Added `TSIL.IsaacAPIClass.IsColorModifier` and `TSIL.IsaacAPIClass.IsSlot`.

+## Fixes

+- `TSIL.Collectibles.SetCollectibleGlitched` no longer temporarily gives TMTrainer to the player.

 ## Enums
 The following enums have been renamed to not conflict with ones added in Repentogon:
 - `HealthType` -> `PlayerHeartType`.